Miltonly/Streets/Celandine Terrace

 How far is Celandine Terrace from Toronto?

-The drive to downtown Toronto via GO train takes about 72 minutes, including the 12-minute drive to Milton GO station.
-By car, Mississauga is 22 minutes and Pearson is 32 minutes.
+The drive to downtown Toronto via GO train takes about 72 minutes including the drive to the station.
+By car, the 401 provides a direct route.

 What's the rental market like on Celandine Terrace?